statelyai/xstate-tools/README.md

-XState VSCode enhances the XState development experience by providing VSCode users with features like in-editor visualization, autocomplete, typegen and linting.
+XState VSCode enhances the XState development experience by providing VSCode users with features like visual editing, autocomplete, typegen and linting.

 ## Installation